-The Bank has been achieving several improvements as per Bank Indonesia regulation as follows:
+The Bank has continued applying the risk management process as per Bank Indonesia regulation:

 Organization

 BNP Paribas Indonesia has a special department dedicated to implement the bank's risks, the Risk Management Unit, independent from Operational Departments, reporting directly to the President Director.
 The scope of missions and duties of this Department are complied with Bank Indonesia regulations and recommendations on the risk management, as well as the guidelines of the GCG.